rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ### AP join

-Lately we will see that the Access Points can be mapped to the tags either statically or as part of the rule engine that runs on the controller and comes into effect during the AP join process.
+We will see that the Access Points can be mapped to the tags either statically or as part of the rule engine that runs on the controller and comes into effect during the AP join process.

 ### Catalyst 9800 Wireless LAN Controller Configuration Model